FreeBSD is an amazing operating system

 /etc/default/rc.conf, but all settings can be overwritten by using

 /etc/rc.conf.
-If you want to enable SSHd, you just add
+If you want to enable the OpenSSH Daemon, you just add

-/etc/rc.confand SSHd is enabled at boot, or you can use the command
+/etc/rc.confand the OpenSSH service is enabled at boot, or you can use the command

 As mentioned previously, because FreeBSD is a real multi-purpose operating system with many different use cases, FreeBSD is very flexible and tuneable.
 Whether you want to run FreeBSD on your desktop computer or on your server, it provides many tuneable options that enables you to make it very performant.
 The options set out-of-the box may not suit your needs exactly, but then FreeBSD provides lots of documentation on how to get it to work as you need, and it provides a very helpful community with many people who has experience in dealing with many different situations and problems.

-I believe it is important to understand that FreeBSD is not like a GNU/Linux distribution.
-FreeBSD is an operating system made by developers who are also system administrators.
-(Update 2020-01-21: At least it used to be like that, perhaps today to a lesser degree).
-This means that FreeBSD is supposed to be run by system administrators who understands how the system works.
-You cannot simply jump from something like Ubuntu, Fedora or OpenSUSE and then expect that you get the same experience on FreeBSD (I and a lot of other people would be extremely sad if that were the case).
+It is important to understand that FreeBSD is not like a Linux distribution.
+FreeBSD is an operating system made by developers who are also system administrators, at least it used to be like that, perhaps today to a lesser degree.
+In any case, you are supposed to understand how the system works.
+You cannot simply jump from something like Ubuntu, Fedora or OpenSUSE and then expect that you get the same experience on FreeBSD, you're not supposed to, and that is something that is very good.

 A Linux distribution is a collection of tools written by different groups of people, often with conflicting interests and priorities.

-Update 2020-01-21: Someone has pointed out that there do exist conflicting interests in the FreeBSD project as well and an example that springs to my mind is perhaps the conflict between Matthew Dillon who eventually forked FreeBSD into DragonflyBSD because he disagreed with other FreeBSD developers about performance issues.
-But my original statement has perhaps been misunderstood.
-I don't think issues like that in BSD is the same as conflicts between completely different projects like the Linux kernel and the GNU C library.
-A serious conflict in Linux land could result in a non-functional operating system, this cannot happen with the BSD projects because of the structure of the projects.
-On FreeBSD disputes are settled by the core team and by voting, and on OpenBSD Theo de Raadt, who is the project leader, has the final say.
-If someone disagrees, he either eventually accepts the final decision, or he has the freedom to fork the project, like Matthew ended up doing, and like Theo de Raadt ended up doing with NetBSD.
-This is very different from what's going on in GNU/Linux, which is what I meant to express.
+Update 2020-01-21: Someone has pointed out that there do exist conflicting interests in the FreeBSD project as well and an example that springs to mind is perhaps the conflict between Matthew Dillon who eventually forked FreeBSD into DragonflyBSD because he disagreed with other FreeBSD developers about performance issues.
+However my original statement has perhaps been misunderstood.
+I don't think issues like that with Matthew Dillon is the same as conflicts between completely different projects like e.g. the Linux kernel and the systemd developers.
+A serious conflict in Linux land could result in a non-functional operating system, this cannot happen with the BSD projects because of the structure of these projects.
+On FreeBSD disputes are settled by the core team and by voting and on OpenBSD Theo de Raadt, who is the project leader, has the final say.
+This is different from what's going on in Linux land, which is what I meant to express.

-Whether you're a GNU/Linux user who has been distro hopping for some time, or you're a GNU/Linux user who already have found his or hers favorite GNU/Linux distribution, or perhaps you're even a Microsoft Windows user or a MacOS user, in any case I highly recommend you try out FreeBSD.
-But before you do so, spend some real quality time studying the FreeBSD documentation, you will get the most out of the system if you understand something about how it works.
-Reach out to people on the IRC channels or the FreeBSD mailing lists or the FreeBSD forums, you will find many helpful people.
+Whether you're a Linux user, a MacOS user, or a Windows user, I highly recommend you try out FreeBSD.
+But before you do so, spend some quality time studying the FreeBSD documentation, you will get the most out of the system if you understand something about how it works.
+Reach out to people on the IRC channels or the FreeBSD mailing lists or the FreeBSD forums, you will find people very friendly and helpful.

 FreeBSD is an amazing operating system!